alexandersep/pico-probe/README.md

 # pico-probe
-Raspberry pi pico probe setup for linux (specifically linux mint)
+Raspberry pi pico probe setup for linux (specifically linux mint on the CSU23021-202122 (MICROPROCESSOR SYSTEMS)) should work on ubuntu as well but not tested

 ## Setup
 1. Clone this github repository using ``git clone https://github.com/alexandersep/pico-probe``